-The Company's cash used in operations was \$1,753 for the three months ended March 31, 2014, cash used in investing activities was \$1 for the three months ended March 31, 2014, and cash provided by financing activities was \$6,646 for the three months ended March 31, 2014.
-As of March 31, 2014, the Company's cash balance was \$6,954.
+For the six months ended June 30, 2014, the Company's cash used in operations was \$3,760, cash used in investing activities was \$554, and cash provided by financing activities was \$16,146.
+As of June 30, 2014, the Company's cash balance was \$13,894.

 On November 8, 2013, the Company entered into the 2013 Purchase Agreement that will allow it to raise up to \$20,000 through periodic issuances of common stock over a three year period.
-As of March 31, 2014, the Company had received an aggregate of \$6,500 under the 2013 Purchase Agreement through the issuance of 28,606,294 shares of its common stock (see note 15).
+As of June 30, 2014, the Company had received an aggregate of \$16,000 under the 2013 Purchase Agreement through the issuance of 85,355,615 shares of its common stock at a weighted average price of \$0.19 per share.

-The Company anticipates that its current capital resources, when considering expected losses from operations, will be sufficient to fund the Company's operations through the middle of 2015.
-The Company has a relatively limited history of producing bulk amorphous alloy components and products on a massproduction scale.
-Furthermore, Visser's ability to produce the Company's products in desired quantities and at commercially reasonable prices is uncertain and is dependent on a variety of factors that are outside of the Company's control, including the nature and design of the component, the customer's specifications, and required delivery timelines.
-These factors, combined with additional liquidity requirements associated with the expenses incurred in connection with the Visser arbitration proceedings, will likely require that the Company make draw-downs under the 2013 Purchase Agreement, raise additional funds by other means, or pursue other strategic initiatives to support its operations beyond the middle part of 2015.
+The Company anticipates that its current capital resources, when considering expected losses from operations, will be sufficient to fund the Company's operations through the end of 2015.
+The Company has a relatively limited history of producing bulk amorphous alloy components and products on a mass-production scale.
+Furthermore, the ability of future contract manufacturers to produce the Company's products in desired quantities and at commercially reasonable prices is uncertain and is dependent on a variety of factors that are outside of the Company's control, including the nature and design of the component, the customer's specifications, and required delivery timelines.
+These factors will likely require that the Company continue to make draw-downs under the 2013 Purchase Agreement, raise additional funds by other means, or pursue other strategic initiatives to support its operations beyond the end of 2015.
 There is no assurance that the Company will be able to continue to make draw-downs under the 2013 Purchase Agreement or raise additional funds by other means on acceptable terms, if at all.
 If the Company were to continue to make draw-downs under the 2013 Purchase Agreement or to raise additional funds through other means by issuing securities, existing stockholders may be diluted.
 If funding is insufficient at any time in the future, the Company may be required to alter or reduce the scope of its operations or to cease operations entirely.
 Uncertainty as to the outcome of these factors raises substantial doubt about the Company's ability to continue as a going concern.